-\subsubsection{MACS J2243.3-0935}
+\subsubsection{MACS~J2243.3$-$0935}

-\citet{cso+16} report the detection of a radio halo in the merging cluster MACS~J2243.3-0935 (MCXC J2243.3-0935; PSZ1 G056.94-55.06), detected using the Karoo Array Telescope-7 telescope and GMRT.
-The cluster has a redshift of $z=0.447$ \citep{eem+10}, mass $M_{\mathrm{YZ,}500} = 10.07^{+0.58}_{-0.60} \times 10^{14}$ M$_{{\odot}}$ \citepalias{planck15}, and X-ray luminosity $L_{500} = 15.200000 \times 10^{37}$ \si{\watt} \citepalias{pap+11}.
-Fig. \ref{fig:macs} shows the MWA contours overlaid on the RGB image.
-MACS~J2243.3-0935 is near the edge of the EoR0 field and so the region within which it resides features heavy noise.
-Because of this, the detection is tentative, with the emission barely showing above 2$\sigma_{\mathrm{rms}}$.
-Fig. \ref{fig:macs} shows the cluster with 2$\sigma_{\mathrm{rms}}$ contours to emphasise this.
-At this level we measure the 168 \si{\mega\hertz} flux density to be $S_{168} = 81 \pm 36$ \si{\milli\jansky}, with an LAS of $\sim$2.8 arcmin and a corresponding LLS of $\sim$1 \si{\mega\parsec}.
-With the 610 \si{\mega\hertz} flux density measured by \citet{cso+16} we obtain a spectral index of $\alpha_{168}^{610} = -1.6 \pm 0.4$.
-However, these results should be taken with caution due to the noise in this region of the EoR0 field.
-In particular, the source size is not sufficient to be considered extended and without the previous detection at 610 and 1826 \si{\mega\hertz} by \citet{cso+16} of the halo we would not consider this detection sufficient to consider the emission as real and extended.
+{\citet{cso+16} report the detection of a radio halo in the merging cluster MACS~J2243.3$-$0935 (MCXC~J2243.3$-$0935; PSZ1~G056.94$-$55.06), detected using the Karoo Array Telescope-7 telescope and GMRT.} Fig.~\ref{fig:macs} shows the MWA contours overlaid on the RGB image.
+MACS~J2243.3$-$0935 is near the edge of the EoR0 field \corrs{where the rms noise is highest.} Because of this, the detection is tentative.
+Fig.~\ref{fig:macs} shows the cluster with 2$\sigma_{\mathrm{rms}}$ contours to emphasise this.
+At this level we measure the 168~MHz flux density to be {$S_{168} = 80 \pm 40$~mJy}.
+With the 610~MHz flux density measured by \citet{cso+16} we obtain a spectral index of $\alpha_{168}^{610} = -1.6 \pm 0.4$.
+These results should be taken with caution due to the noise in this region of the EoR0 field.
+In particular, the source size is not sufficient to be considered extended and without the previous detection at 610 and 1826~MHz by \citet{cso+16} of the halo we would not consider this detection sufficient to consider the emission as real and extended.